iXab3r/MicSwitch/README.md

 [![Discord Chat](https://img.shields.io/discord/513749321162686471.svg)](https://discord.gg/pFHHebM)

 # Intro
 There are dozens of different audio chat apps like Discord, TeamSpeak, Ventrilo, Skype, in-game audio chats, etc. And all of them have DIFFERENT ways of handling push-to-talk and always-on microphone functionality.
+I bet many of you know how distracting it could be when someone forgets to turn off a microphone.
 I will try to explain what I mean using a feature matrix.

 | App  | Microphone status overlay | Keyboard support | Mouse buttons support | Audio notification |
 | -------------: | :-------------: | :-------------: | :-------------: | :-------------: |